All-Hands-AI/OpenHands/docs/modules/usage/llms/litellm-proxy.md

 # LiteLLM Proxy

-OpenHands supports using LiteLLM proxy to access various LLM providers.
+OpenHands supports using the [LiteLLM proxy](https://docs.litellm.ai/docs/proxy/quick_start) to access various LLM providers.
 This is particularly useful when you want to:

 - Use a single interface to access multiple LLM providers
 - Add authentication, rate limiting, and other features to your LLM API